About AHRC New York City Schools

 AHRC New York City was founded in 1949 by parents of children with developmental delays at a time when there were few services available to meet their children’s needs.
 These parents banded together to launch a grassroots movement that forever changed the lives of their children who had largely been ignored, ostracized, or forgotten by society.

-There were few Special Education programs in the New York City public school system in the middle of twentieth century.
+There were few special education programs in the New York City public school system in the middle of the twentieth century.
 AHRC NYC opened classes and schools for children and students with disabilities and advocated for their right to receive an appropriate education.
-This was long before the federal laws that guaranteed Special Education, now called the Individuals with Disabilities Education Improvement Act, (IDEA,) or its most modern revision, IDEA, made a free and appropriate public education for children an entitlement in 1974.
-Moreover, years before early intervention and specialized preschool services were legislated, AHRC NYC, always on the forefront, had already established and operated programs for infants, toddlers, and preschool children with developmental delays.
+This was long before the federal laws that guaranteed special education, now called the Individuals with Disabilities Education Improvement Act, (IDEA,) or its most modern revision, IDEA, made a free and appropriate public education for children an entitlement in 1974.
+Moreover, years before the early intervention and specialized preschool services were legislated, AHRC NYC, always on the forefront, had already established and operated programs for infants, toddlers, and preschool children with developmental delays.

 Currently, AHRC New York City operates six schools, including four preschools, an elementary school, and a middle / high school, that serve children and students with disabilities such as autism spectrum disorders and other developmental disorders.

 As a family-founded organization, families are a guiding force in fulfilling AHRC New York City’s mission.
 A testament to this is that more than two-thirds of the members of our Board of Directors are parents, siblings, and other family members of individuals with developmental disabilities.